Explore South Cornwall from Mullion Cove

 This really is a town with a rich culture which is steeped in history, with plenty of historic churches, fascinating museums and points of interest to discover.

-This is just a small sample of the many eclectic attractions which are on offer in the region surrounding Mullion Cove Coastal Retreat.
-Need some inspiration?
-Any of our on-park staff will be more than happy to recommend their favourite places to go and relax in this stunning part of the country.
+This is just a small sample of the eclectic array of attractions which are on offer in the region surrounding Mullion Cove Coastal Retreat in South Cornwall.